 Yes, this can sound trite, but it doesn’t to me.

-But there are also moments so sweet they stop the mind from whining.
-And they are everywhere, if you just relax those Anxiety Eyes, as Derek shows us, letting us into a most intimate moment of the morning, in bed, lying
+These moments are so sweet they stop the mind from whining.
+And they are everywhere, if we just relax those Anxiety Eyes, as Derek shows us, letting us into a most intimate moment of the morning: